Do you have your hands full?

 Hi!
 I'm Brooke

-Brooke lives with her husband and their five energetic children outside of Sacramento, California.
-She loves Jesus and pizza and has a thing for throw pillows.
-Her dreams are big, her God is bigger, and her laundry room is a giant mess.
+Brooke lives with her husband and their five energetic children in Kigali, Rwanda; following Jesus after a fairly radical call out of business and into missions.
+She loves Jesus and pizza, and has a thing for throw pillows.
+Her dreams are big, her God is bigger, and yes, her laundry room is a mess.